 With over 10 art galleries in Cannon Beach, you can do your own guided tour, with a list here.
-We happen to be personal fans of Jeffrey Hull Gallery, original watercolors and paintings.
-We have this watercolor in our kitchen, but will be relocating it over the bed in our new home we’re building.
+We happen to be personal fans of Jeffrey Hull Gallery, original watercolors, and paintings.
+We have this watercolor in our kitchen but will be relocating it over the bed in the new home we’re building.

 Cannon Beach Hardware Store